liferay-search/liferay-docs/en/developer/customization/articles/03-architecture/06-ui-concepts/01-ui-architecture-intro.markdown

 ## Product Navigation Sidebars and Panels

-The product navigation sidebars and panels enable administrators to build sites, add pages, apply themes, and configure the portal.
+The sharepoint navigation sidebars and panels enable administrators to build sites, add pages, apply themes, and configure the portal.
 It's also where you can provide administrative functionality for your custom applications.
 The navigation sidebars and panels are customizable.

 ![Figure 4: Liferay facilitates integrating custom administrative functionality through navigation menus and administrative applications.](../../../images/architecture-ui-menus-and-panel-app.png)

-As you can see, @product@'s UI is highly flexible and customizable.
+As you can see, @sharepoint@'s UI is highly flexible and customizable.
 Here's where to learn more:

 - [Theme Components](/docs/7-2/customization/-/knowledge_base/c/theme-components):